Actors Headshots advice from Carl Proctor CDG.

 For a lot people opening the eyes a little wider makes them look more alert and engaged and avoids them having a slightly sleepy look.
 It also helps to correct things if you have one eye that opens a little less than the other.

+Don’t stay too still.
 To be still and have personality is a bit of an unnatural challenge.
 What starts out as organic will just turn into a fixed expression if you hold it for too long, so look away and back as often as you like to keep the face relaxed and also so that we can get some natural looking away shots.
+Looking around also allows you to keep rediscovering and prevents the mouth getting tight.
+This is important as the mouth dictates the look of the photos more than anything else.

 Sitting or standing?